 After my exciting, smelly foray into everything that is not appetizing about food, I returned to graduate school to earn my PhD in Physiology from the University of Wisconsin-Madison, using cell & molecular biology techniques, confocal microscopy, and other geeky stuff to investigate scorpion toxins and their effects on heart cells.
 (WHY???
 These toxins have the potential to be modified into therapies for people with certain funky, but potentially deadly heart rhythms.)
 I followed this up with an American Heart Association-funded postdoctoral fellowship, investigating mutations that cause a rare, but frequently lethal heart disease.

 Throughout my studies, I knew that bench science wasn’t for me in the long haul (if you’re a survivor of academia/grad school, I write a lot about that here).
-What I did enjoy was the writing aspect of science, which prompted the decision to trade the benchtop for the laptop: I now work as a grants consultant, helping start-up businesses apply for early stage capital from federal agencies like the National Science Foundation and the National Institutes of Health.
+I enjoyed the writing aspect of science most, which prompted the decision to trade the benchtop for the laptop: I now work as a grants consultant, helping start-up businesses apply for early stage capital from federal agencies like the National Science Foundation and the National Institutes of Health.
 I also occasionally help grad students, postdocs, scientists, and professors who need someone to edit an article or dissertation before their adviser or reviewers hemorrhage all over it.

-I named my consulting business Adeptify because I view my mission as mentoring people and businesses toward becoming adept at communicating their message, be it through an effective cover letter/resume or with a compelling research proposal.
+My consulting business is Adeptify.
+I chose this name because view my mission as mentoring people and businesses toward becoming adept at communicating their message.
+This could be through an effective cover letter/resume or with a compelling research proposal.
 I have a consulting partner-in-crime—but I am my own boss and set my own hours, which I love.
 It takes discipline, but the flexibility allows me to pick up the kids, handle doctor appointments, or generally handle whatever needs to get done.
 Grant deadlines come around 4-6 times per year, depending on which agencies our clients are targeting.
 The month leading up to the deadline is extremely busy (more about coping with dinner during those times here), but the rest of the time is very relaxed, with a few odd projects here and there.
 This leaves me time for my other passion.